lewismcruz/Project2/README.md

 The app is designed to help users track fitness activity and nutritional goals.

-The app is hosted at ![FunActiv App] (https://agile-thicket-05064.herokuapp.com/) FunActivApp
+The app is hosted at [FunActiv App](https://agile-thicket-05064.herokuapp.com/) FunActivApp

 # FunActiv Features
 Users are presented with a login landing page where they can sign up for a FunActiv account.